fadilbasaran/MovieApp/README.md

 <h3 align="center">
    :dart: About :
-  With this application,You can learn about movies in the app.
+  With  application,You can learn about movies in the app.
 </h3>

 ### Screenshots